0oSaraho0/pp4-kids-activity-site/README.md

 ![Navbar before login](/static/images/navbar-before-login.png)

 Once the user has signed in the navigation menu changes to Home, Browse Ideas, Create Idea and Log out

+The user will also receive a toast message saying they have successfully signed in.

 ![Navbar](/static/images/navbar.png)